nashira26/Recipe-box/README.md

 npm start
 ```

-This will start the React development server, and the application will be available at http://localhost:3000 (or the port specified).
+This will start the React development server, and the application will be available at http://localhost:3000

 ## Usage